 their languages and [traditions], and in so doing, improve the educational

-success of indigenous students,” thus ensuring their survival as a
+success of indigenous students,” thus ensuring their survival as a culture.

 are academic disciplines that study human culture.
 In the Middle